PopSockets: Products

-The main product sold by PopSockets LLC is the PopSockets grip.
-The PopSockets grip is designed to allow easier handling of the phone.
-The PopSockets grip also functions as a stand, to prop a phone up while watching video.
-PopSockets LLC also sells the PopSockets mount, which enables one to temporarily mount one's phone on a vertical surface, such as a car dashboard or wall.
-In February 2018, the company started selling the PopSockets vent mount, which clips onto the air vent of a vehicle.
+The main product sold by PopSockets LLC is the PopSockets Grip.
+The PopSockets Grip is designed to allow easier handling of the phone.
+The PopSockets Grip also functions as a stand, to prop a phone up while watching video.
+PopSockets LLC also sells the PopSockets Mount, which enables one to temporarily mount one's phone on a vertical surface, such as a car dashboard or wall.
+In February 2018, the company started selling the PopSockets Vent Mount, which clips onto the air vent of a vehicle.

-PopSockets LLC also sells PopMinis (miniature PopSockets grips, sold in sets of three), PopWallets (designed to hold up to three credit cards or driver's licenses) and PopMirrors (phone grips with two mirrors).
+PopSockets LLC also sells PopMinis (miniature PopSockets Grips, sold in sets of three), PopWallets (designed to hold up to three credit cards or driver's licenses) and PopMirrors (phone grips with two mirrors).

-In October 2018, the company started selling swappable PopSockets grips, called "PopGrips", where the top portion of the grip, called a "PopTop", can be removed and replaced with another PopTop.
+In October 2018, the company started selling swappable PopSockets Grips, called "PopGrips", where the top portion of the grip, called a "PopTop", can be removed and replaced with another PopTop.

-Starting in Spring of 2019, in conjunction with Otterbox, PopSockets LLC will be selling the Otter+Pop phone case, an Otterbox case with an integrated PopTop.
+Starting in Spring 2019, in conjunction with Otterbox, PopSockets LLC began selling the Otter+Pop phone case, an OtterBox case with an integrated PopTop.
 This case won a USA Today CES Editors' Choice award.

 PopSockets LLC has plans in the future to sell swappable grips with integrated external batteries, sensors, and trackers.
 PopSockets LLC announced plans for making products compatible with the iPhone 12 MagSafe feature.

 Intellectual property protection

-PopSockets LLC has faced significant problems with counterfeits (fakes branded as "PopSockets") and knock-offs (which don't use the term "PopSockets", but copy the design of PopSockets grips and hence violate patents).
+PopSockets LLC has faced significant problems with counterfeits (fakes branded as "PopSockets") and knock-offs (which don't use the term "PopSockets", but copy the design of PopSockets Grip and hence violate patents).
 In 2017 and 2018, PopSockets LLC's brand protection team was working with online marketplaces around the world to remove 1,000 to 2,000 listings daily.
-Amazon had to develop new protocols to deal with the volume of fake PopSockets grips on the Amazon Marketplace.
+Amazon had to develop new protocols to deal with the volume of fake PopSockets Grip on the Amazon Marketplace.

 In 2018, PopSockets LLC spent over US$7 million on intellectual property protection, working with over 40 lawyers worldwide.

 In June 2018, PopSockets LLC won a General Exclusion Order (GEO) from the US International Trade Commission, prohibiting the importation into America of products that infringe on PopSockets's 2013 patent entitled "Extending Socket for Portable Media Player".

 Amazon dispute

-In November 2018, PopSockets LLC stopped selling PopSockets grips on amazon.com, due to pricing disputes with Amazon.
+In November 2018, PopSockets LLC stopped selling PopSockets Grips on amazon.com, due to pricing disputes with Amazon.
 Amazon changed its policy, so that brands like PopSockets could not sell directly on the Amazon Marketplace, but could only sell items to Amazon at wholesale cost; Amazon would then be the seller and determine the retail cost.
-PopSockets LLC wanted to maintain pricing parity with other retailers (like Target and Best Buy) who sell PopSockets grips, and as a result PopSockets LLC decided not to sell PopSockets grips to Amazon at all.
+PopSockets LLC wanted to maintain pricing parity with other retailers (like Target and Best Buy) who sell PopSockets Grips, and as a result PopSockets LLC decided not to sell PopSockets Grips to Amazon at all.